Week #41: Stock your refrigerator with healthy staples

 Before each shopping trip, shift older foods forward that are hiding in the back.
 That way you’ll see what’s in the stock and won’t buy food you already have.

-Keep in mind that an overly stocked fridge can create warm spots, leading to food spoilage.
-Place the healthy foods front and center.
+Place the clean eating foods front and center.
 You’re more likely to eat it if it’s in your line of sight.

 2. Create a snack center

 Create a healthy snack center in your refrigerator to find yummy munchables when hunger occurs.
-Store the bin of snacks in front at eye level and stock it with premade, low-calorie baggies of popcorn, fresh fruit, cereal, nut bars, fruit leather, and other healthy faves.
+Store the bin of snacks in front at eye level and stock it with premade, low calorie baggies of popcorn, fresh fruit, cereal, nut bars, fruit leather, and other healthy faves.

 3. Use baskets & glass containers